martin-beran/fpga/mb50/README.md

 Execute a single instruction.

-#### Trace
+#### Watch

-    trace [r|w|-] [ADDR]
+    watch [r|w|-] [ADDR]
-    t
+    w

-If a tracepoint is set on an address, the program execution is stopped after executing an instruction that reads or writes that address.
+If a watchpoint is set on an address, the program execution is stopped after executing an instruction that reads or writes that address.
 Executing an instruction is considered as reading.
-If called without arguments, list all tracepoints.
-If called with `ADDR`, set a tracepoint at this address that will be triggered by both reading and writing.
-If `r` or `w` is used before an address, the tracepoint is triggered only by reading or writing, respectively.
+If called without arguments, list all watchpoints.
+If called with `ADDR`, set a watchpoint at this address that will be triggered by both reading and writing.
+If `r` or `w` is used before an address, the watchpoint is triggered only by reading or writing, respectively.
-If `-` is used before an address, delete a tracepoint at this address.
-If called with `-` only, delete all tracepoints.
+If `-` is used before an address, delete a watchpoint at this address.
+If called with `-` only, delete all watchpoints.

 -------------------------------------------------------------------------------